DamianoPellegrini/IRNN/README.md

 This is a school project.
 The system needs to be able to recognize images using a neural network.

 ## Goals
-- [ ] Image creation module which will be used to create suitable image for the program.
+~~- [ ] Image creation module which will be used to create suitable image for the program~~
-- [ ] Interface for statistic and usage of the program.
+- [x] Interface for statistic and usage of the program.
-- [ ] Neural network.
+- [x] Neural network.

 ## Releases
 None for now.